 want her father dead, so she can take over Weyland Corp, she also desperately

-wants his love, which is a huge turn-off.
+wants his love, which is a huge turn-off to him and us.
 Her attempts to become more

 like a replicant to win his attention are an apt echo of modern eating